dkulyk/pulsestaking/README.md

 # Staking functionality for Pulse project

-There will be two contracts: the staking contract and a separate conversion contract
+There will be two contracts: the staking contract and a separate conversion contract.

+The staking contract will be based on the staking contract by Synthetix (https://github.com/Synthetixio/synthetix/blob/c53070db9a93e5717ca7f74fcaf3922e991fb71b/contracts/StakingRewards.sol).
+The contract will be kept as close to the original as possible.

 ## Conversion contract